yanqingan/SfM_Disambiguation/README.md

 Code for CVPR 2017 paper --- Distinguishing the Indistinguishable: Exploring Structural Ambiguities via Geodesic Context

 <h2>About This Work</h2>
-<p>This repository contains the code for our Structure-from-Motion Disambiguation work [1].
-It offers a way to distinguish the incorrect feature connections caused by ambiguous image content.
-The code is licensed under the GNU General Public License.</p>
+<p>This repository contains the code for our Structure-from-Motion Disambiguation work <a href="https://yanqingan.github.io/docs/cvpr17_distinguishing.pdf" rel="nofollow">[1]</a>.
+It offers a way to distinguish the incorrect feature connections caused by ambiguous image content and recover a unified 3D model.</p>

-<p>As we do not rewrite the incremental Structure-from-Motion process, the proposed method is thus partly based on "bundler_sfm" [2] (or other similar softwares, like <a href="http://ccwu.me/vsfm/" rel="nofollow">VisualSFM</a> and <a href="https://github.com/colmap/colmap" rel="nofollow">COLMAP</a>).
+<p>I rewrite the code in order to be contribution-independent and easily-accessible using <a href="https://github.com/snavely/bundler_sfm" rel="nofollow">bundler_sfm</a>, which helps to conduct the incremental Structure-from-Motion calculation.
+For more robust outputs, it is recommended to adopt more recent softwares, like <a href="http://ccwu.me/vsfm/" rel="nofollow">VisualSFM (used in our paper)</a> and <a href="https://github.com/colmap/colmap" rel="nofollow">COLMAP</a>.
+Accordingly, you may need to do a little bit of revision to the interface module.
+The code is licensed under the GNU General Public License.
 If you use it for your research, please cite the following papers in your work:</p>
 <p>[1] Qingan Yan, Long Yang, Ling Zhang, Chunxia Xiao. <i>Distinguishing the Indistinguishable: Exploring Structural Ambiguities via Geodesic Context</i>.
 CVPR 2017.</p>

 <pre><code>@inproceedings{yan2017distinguishing,